Grand-Hôtel du Cap-Ferrat, A Four Seasons Hotel

-- The easy location: from the Nice airport; it’s about a 30-minute drive to the hotel; from Cannes, it’s about an hour drive.
+- The easy location: from the Nice airport, it’s about a 30-minute drive to the hotel; from Cannes, about an hour

 - The chic Club Dauphin, accessible by funicular—the perfect place to spend a day by the sea

-- The suites in the Residence wing, which come with private terraces and infinity-edged pools
+- The suites in the Residence wing, which come with private terraces and some have infinity-edged pools

 Grand-Hôtel du Cap-Ferrat Review